430 South Wellwood Avenue

 - Senior Citizens’ Partial Tax Exemption – The senior citizen exemption is based off of a sliding scale for income.
 In order to qualify for this exemption, a senior must not have an annual income of more than $37,400.00; proof of income is required.
 This exemption must be renewed each year.
 Renewal applications are mailed out in June.
 If a renewal application is not received, then please call the Assessment Department at (631) 957-7506.
 Exemption forms become available in June and are due by October 1.

 - Veterans’ Exemption – This exemption is a one-time filing exemption and stays on the parcel until the veteran’s death or sale of property.
 Exemptions forms become available in June and are due by October 1.

 Grievance – Residents that would like to grieve their assessment may do so by filing out grievance paperwork.
 The Village’s grievance period begins each November 1 and concludes on the third Tuesday in November, which is also Grievance Day.
-Grievance applications may be obtained after October 1 at Lindenhurst Village Hall, 430 South Wellwood Avenue.
+Grievance applications may be obtained after October 1 at Lindenhurst Village Hall, 430 South Wellwood Avenue or by downloaded below.

 Mailing Address – The Assessment Department should be advised when there is a change in mailing address, when there is a new owner or when a mortgage is satisfied or refinanced in order to change the billing address for tax bills.